 - The Holocaust Explained is a website designed for schools, brimming with information about the Holocaust in a variety of content formats

-If you are aware of any accessible resources about the Holocaust, we would really appreciate if you could send them our way.
+If you are aware of any accessible resources about the Holocaust, please do send them our way.
 We’ll continue to update this page with useful links and resources.

 We must never forget.